 Difficulties from long-distance walking

-There are benefits to shorter walks over longer walks.
-Longer walks are more tiring, so the fatigue of walking for a long time can offset the energy-boosting benefits of your walk.
+Longer walks are more difficult than shorter walkers.
+Walking for longer periods of time is more tiring, which can offset the energy-boosting benefits of your walk.
 It also takes a certain level of stamina and endurance to walk nonstop for an hour or more, so beginners may need to start with shorter walks before even trying long walks.

 It’s also tougher to find the right walking route when walking long distances.
 You can always walk laps around your block or your office, but that can get boring after a while.
 These issues often do not come up with shorter walks, as you’re done before things can get boring.